dan12321/opengl_game/README.md

 - A Device that receives values from the mixer at a consistent rate.
 ### Rendering
 Draws objects and UI based on the current game state.
-Currently this does a draw per shader every frame.
-These shaders are split into object models, ui elements and light sources (there's no reason not to roll the light shader into the model shader).
+Currently this does a draw per renderer type every frame.
+These renderer types are split into object models, ui elements and light sources (these should be refactored to be done with the object models).

+The "renderer type" wraps the `unsafe` code making calls to OpenGL.
+In theory this should provide a safe interface but I'm still quite new to OpenGL.

 ### Game State